 Master style sheets must be deployed to the same folder as the program executable file (this folder is specified in listener.xml):

-Properties set in the master style sheet for forms and form elements are applied both at design and at runtime:
+Properties set in the Master style sheet for forms and form elements are applied both at design and at runtime.

+In the MDI mode, Master style sheets of child applications are not loaded at all.
 This restriction is introduced to Lycia because of the nature of CSS.
-Css styles are applied to all the applications running on the web page.
+CSS styles are applied to all the applications running on the web page.
 This means that if all the style sheets (parent's and child's ones) are loaded, they will merge and have an unpredictable effect on the appearance of all the applications.

-Application style sheets are more flexible than style sheets in terms of their creation, storage, and usage.
+Application style sheets are more flexible than Master style sheets in terms of their creation, storage, and usage.

 You can create user style sheets: